 Taxation according to means is an essential characteristic of any fair tax system.
 Where this happens the tax is described as ‘progressive’.
 With LVT the tax burden is imposed according to relative prosperity as measured by land values.
-The word ‘relative’ is important here for the practicability of LVT depends on land value differentials.
+The word relative is important here for the practicability of LVT depends on land value differentials.
 The theory is that these differentials distinguish between areas of high and low prosperity, which are then taxed accordingly.
 If all land had the same uniform value there would be no basis for a land value tax.
 In such a situation a land value tax would be little better than a poll tax, where the measure is on the number of acres rather than the number of heads.